kwin487/Terraria/README.md

 # Terraria
-A classic version of Terraria(v 1.0.3) made by scratchfan321
+A classic version of Terraria(v1.0.3) made by scratchfan321

 # Controls
 jump: [Space],[W]